dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3009: Business innovation is crucial for meeting society's needs.
+### T3009: Businesspeople and manufacturers play essential roles in job creation and economic growth.

 |Support|
 |---|